KarinaJin/poxvirus_BioE131_finalproj/README.md

 tabix vaccinia_ann.gff.gz
 ```

-Then we would like to load the annotation track into jbrowse by the following command line:
+Then we load the annotation track into jbrowse using the following command line:
 ```
 jbrowse add-track genes.gff.gz --out $APACHE_ROOT/jbrowse2 --load copy
 ```
-Please do the same command with different links of virus and different names to upload the virus.
+Repeat these steps with the other four viruses, using the appropriate names when uploading the tracks.

 ## 3.0 Embedded the Plugin for the feature
-Now on your terminal, go to the jbrowse2 folder with this kind of path: /var/www/html/jbrowse2
+Using terminal, go to the jbrowse2 folder with the path: /var/www/html/jbrowse2
-Open the file called "config.json" by using the text editor.
-In this documentation, it will be perform by nano.
+Open the file called "config.json" using the text editor.
+In this documentation, nano will be used.
-On the path: /var/www/html/jbrowse2
+In the path: /var/www/html/jbrowse2
 ```
 nano config.json
 ```
-After this command line, it will open a text editor, please add the following to the file:
+After this command line opens a text editor, add the following to the file:
 Copy paste the following after the default session json object.

 ```